 Basic Keycloak deployment

-How to install Keycloak using the Operator
+Install Keycloak using the Operator.

 Performing a basic Keycloak deployment